mani13jha/Home-Automation-with-Android-and-Web-App/README.md

 3. LED control is automatic using PIR Sensor
 4. Touch Less Door Bell
 5. Automaic Door with RFID and Monitoring who enters and who leaves.
-6. ANdroid App is designed with KODULAR(Same as MIT APP Inventor).
+6. Amdroid App is designed with KODULAR(Same as MIT APP Inventor).
-7. Front-end is ready connecting with Firebase is in progress.
+7. Front-end is designed in HTML5, CSS3, JavaScript and Firebase is used as a Back-end.